JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 NTuple{4,Int64}
 ```

 Since the function returns a tuple, returned values can be directly unpacked into multiple variables.
-It can be done in the same way as unpacking [tuples](@ref Tuples)
+This can be done in the same way as unpacking [tuples](@ref Tuples).

 ```jldoctest functions
 julia> x1, x2, x3, x4 = powers(2)